pubkey/rxdb/docs-src/logger.md

 ## Specify what to be logged

-By default, the plugin will log all operations and it will also run a `console.time()/console.timeEnd()` arround each operation.
+By default, the plugin will log all operations and it will also run a `console.time()/console.timeEnd()` around each operation.
 You can specify what to log so that your logs are less noisy.
 For this you provide a settings object when calling `wrappedLoggerStorage()`.

 ```ts
 const loggingStorage = wrappedLoggerStorage({